 In the present systematic review and metaanalysis, comprising 20 studies, 31,667 non-EAOC patients were compared with 2,826 patients with EAOC in terms of the occurrence of different types of EOC and its relevant risk factors, such as age, parity, menopausal state, FIGO staging, 5-year survival rate, and Ca125 level.
-To the best of our knowledge and our literature review, this is the first systematic review and metaanalysis conducted over the last 5 years in the endometriosis-associated field of malignancy.
+To the best of our knowledge and our literature review, this is the first systematic review and meta-analysis conducted over the last 5 years in the field of endometriosis-associated malignancy.
 Moreover, unlike most similar studies, which only investigate the prevalence of endometriosis-associated clear cell and endometrioid type of ovarian cancer, the present work considered all types of ovarian epithelial cancer associated with endometriosis.
-The method of diagnosis and differentiation in all the included studies was pathological slide examination, as a result of which, with a high homogeneity coefficient, reliable data were presented.
+The method